alan-turing-institute/census2021-backbrief/deliverables/report.md

 As a simple explanation of the logic used to deduce the undercount estimate, consider the scenario of a fisherman wishing to estimate the number of fish in a lake.
 Suppose the fisherman catches 100 fish on a particular day and tags them all.
 He then returns to fish another day, catching 50, of which 25 have a tag.
 Since half the fish caught on the second day had a tag, the fisherman could estimate that the total number of fish in the lake is double the number of tagged fish (200).

 When sampling humans rather than fish, the considerations are of course more complex.
-However, for the purposes of this document and the project being scoped, the task of importance is not the calculation of the population estimate, but the challenges associated with precisely linking each CCS record to a census record from the same person.
+However, for the purposes of this document and the project being scoped, the task of importance is not the calculation of the population estimate, but the challenges associated with precisely matching each CCS record to the census record from the same person (as well as matching households).

 The 2011 UK Census estimated that in the UK there are about 65 million people ($63.2\,\text{m}$) and 25 million households ($26.4\,\text{m}), with the CCS sampling $1\,\%$ of postcodes, counting about $600\,000$ people and $340\,000$ households.

-In the postcodes sampled by the Survey, about $95\,000$ individuals counted by the Census were not matched in the Survey; likewise, there were about $55\,000$ individuals counted by the Survey who were not matched in the Census, even when the search was broadened to include postcodes not in the Survey sample.
+In the postcodes sampled by the CCS, about $95\,000$ individuals counted by the Census were not matched in the CCS; likewise, there were about $55\,000$ individuals counted by the CCS who were not matched in the Census, even when the search was broadened to include postcodes not in the CCS sample.
 These figures are higher than the final estimates of under-enumeration because the sample postcodes were weighted towards areas where high under-enumeration was expected.